 Can I Use Millet For Baking?

 Millet can be used in all baked goods such as cookies, muffins and pancakes.
-We most commonly see millet in a 7 grain bread.
+(Click here to see our favorite recipes.)
+We most commonly see millet in gluten free products.
 Since Golden Prairie millet is a gluten-free grain, the flour will not make a raised loaf of bread.
 Only gluten grains like wheat can make a “traditional” loaf of bread.
 Millet is ideal for use in flat breads like roti.
 It is golden in color and looks buttery rich!